rainmatter-foundation/rainmatter.org/content/funding.md

 title: "Funding"
 type: "page"
 menu: "funding"
-description: "Monetary support for individuals and organisations working for the environment and conservation."
+description: "Monetary support for fellowships and organisations working for the environment and conservation."
 ---

 ## **Our focus Areas**